hermetico/enhancement/readme.md

 **upscaler.pt:** An upscaler network based on the Deep Joint Upsampler optimized for upscaling 6 times the input

-The included scripts will process the input image at a given resolution and compute the result at the original resolution.
+The included scripts will process the input image at a given resolution and store the result at the original resolution.

 * Use `python enhance-rmu.py` to enhance an image and upscale it to the main resolution with the Residual Mask Upscaling technique.